 “It’s a whole different experience having a real boat to examine.
 It’s something to finally be able to match what I’ve seen in drawings with the real thing,” says Macesek.
 “It will be a challenge to make it come alive.
 But to its credit, everybody seems to get it.
 The boat is back home on the Morris Canal!”

-The boat will be on view for visitors starting with the Canal Day Festival at Waterloo Village on June 24th, 2017 and on other Canal Days throughout the season.
-Keep an eye on the Canal Society website for dates.
+The boat is on view for visitors at Waterloo Village throughout the season.
+Keep an eye on the Canal Society website for special events and exhibit news.